pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 ###Connecting the programmer

+If you are programming the Readymade Banggood 4-in-1 module or any of the DIY ATmega boards you should follow the process below.
+If you will be programming a module based on an Arduino Pro Mini please see the section below titled "[Programming Arduino Pro Mini](#Programming_Arduino_Pro_Mini)".

 To complete this step you need an USBASP programmer like the one shown below and a 10-pin to 6-pin programming cable.

 <img src="images/USBasp_Programmer.jpeg" width="200" height="200" />